 For service, we’ll be offering service opportunities and speakers throughout the semester.

 For fellowship, join one of our many student groups, attend a Friday night Shabbat service or dinner, come to any upcoming event, or reach out to one of our staff members who can point you in the right direction.

 For Jewish identity exploration and learning, check out the Jewish Learning Fellowship (or, if you’ve already participated, become an intern), as well as other classes offered by our rabbis.

 And make sure you’re signed up for our newsletter to receive event updates!

 What if I have further questions?

-Reach out to Rabbi Eric and he’ll help answer questions or guide you through the process.
+Reach out to Rabbi Shira and she’ll help answer questions or guide you through the process.